kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

   do: {:reply, :already_running, state}
 ```

-Pretty standard, the code update the `async_modules` and `sync_modules`
+The code update the `async_modules` and `sync_modules`
 values in the `state`.

-Do we have have enough information to work on our `ExUnit.rerun/1` at this
+Do we have now have enough information to
-point?
+work on our `ExUnit.rerun/1`?
 Mostly likely yes!

 ## Implementing `ExUnit.rerun/1`